Pamela McNeil is inviting you to a scheduled Zoom meeting.

 Prayer – Ever present God, you are the source of all love.
 Through your gift of Jesus we know the joy of salvation, and live in the hope of uniting in your kingdom.
 Christ, shine through our darkness.
 Amen

-scripture: Isaiah 40: 11 He tends his flock like a shepherd:
+scripture: Isaiah 40: 11 He tends his flock like a shepherd: He gathers the lambs in his arms and carries them close to his heart; he gently leads those that have young.

 This passage reminds me that God is with people who have come upon hard times.
 Many of our ancestors came to this place of goodness through much hardship.
 As we gather in comfort , take time to appreciate their perseverance.
 Pause and reflect on the special things that decorate your home.
 Is there an especially favorite decoration that would be the one you would choose, if you could only keep one?